-"Approved Independent School" means any approved independent school that meets the requirements of Sections 2223 and 2224 of these rules.
-An approved independent school is not eligible for public tuition unless it meets the requirements of Sec 2229 and Sec 2231.
+"Approved Independent School" means any approved independent school that meets the requirements of Sections 2223 (Requirements to Operate as an Approved Independent School) and 2224 (Application and Reapplication for Approval; Approval Process) of these rules.
+An approved independent school is not eligible for public tuition unless it meets the requirements of Sec 2229 (Approval to Receive Public Tuition; Special Education Approval) and Section 2231 (Written Agreements Required).